Pre-transfer dismissal was by reason of transfer and automatically unfair

 Ms Kaur was employed by a wine and beer wholesale business, H&W Wholesale Ltd (“H&W”).
 When the business got into financial difficulties, Hare Wines Ltd (“Hare”) agreed to purchase it.

 The employment contracts of all H&W’s existing employees, apart from Ms Kaur, were transferred to Hare.
-Ms Kaur’s employment was terminated two days before the transfer.
+Ms Kaur’s employment was terminated shortly before the transfer.
 She was told by H&W that the reason was the business was ceasing to trade, but Hare contended it was because she had objected to transferring.

 The main issue for the Employment Tribunal (“ET”) to resolve was whether Ms Kaur had objected to transfer.
 Her case was that her manager did not want her to transfer because they had a strained strained relationship, and hence Hare did not want her to transfer.
 The ET preferred Ms Kaur’s evidence and concluded the factual dispute in her favour, concluding that she would have transferred but for her dismissal.
 It followed that the reason for the dismissal was the transfer.